UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 Periodically polling this queue returns an `ApiResponse` object returning the service's response.

-The string response, used in speech synthesis can be retrieved using the `getResponse()` method of the object.
+The string response, used in speech synthesis, can be retrieved using the `getResponse()` method of the object.

 The name of the service that was called can be retrieved using the `getName()` method of the object.